yawenshao/Time-Variability-Correction/README.md

 # Time-Variability-Correction

-This is the initial release of the Python scripts and relevant data used to build the Time Variability Correction model, conduct the analysis, and create figures for the manuscript: Yawen Shao, Craig H. Bishop, Sanaa Hobeichi, Nidhi Nishant, Gab Abramowitz, Steven Sherwood.
+This repository includes the Python scripts and relevant data used to build the Time Variability Correction model, conduct the analysis, and create figures for the manuscript: Yawen Shao, Craig H. Bishop, Sanaa Hobeichi, Nidhi Nishant, Gab Abramowitz, Steven Sherwood.
 Time Variability Correction of CMIP6 Climate Change Projections.
 Accepted in Journal of Advances in Modelling Earth Systems.

+Cite DOI: 10.5281/zenodo.10212122

 ## Script Contents Overview:
 ### Time Variability Correction model and verification metrics